COVID-19: Preventative measures to sanitise surfaces in the workplace

 You might also want to display this information internally for employees.
 The World Health Organisation offer a wealth of printable resources that you can use internally within your workplace, which you can find here.

-While it's a tough time, it's important to be kind during this time.
+While it's a challenging time for business, it's important to be kind while navigating this new normal.
 Ensure you communicate to your visitors that their health and safety - along with that of your staff - is your highest priority.
-Practicing social distancing and denying entry to anyone who might pose a risk to the business is best for everyone, and reassure visitors and employees alike not to take offence at these measures.
+Practicing social distancing and denying entry to anyone who might pose a risk to the business is best for everyone.
+Reassure visitors and employees alike not to take offence at these measures.

 Information is sourced directly from WHO and medRxiv report published on 13 March 2020.